{

 Learn how to implement an immutable class in java with examples

-This post covers an example for
+This post covers an example of:

-• Immutable objects in java
+• Immutable objects in Java

-• Creating immutable with java 14
+• Creating immutables with Java 14

 • How to create an immutable class with mutable references

-What is an immutable class in java?
-An immutable class is a class once the class instance is created, Their content/state can not be changed.
+An immutable class is a class where, once the class instance is created, its content/state cannot be changed.

 • Declare the class as final to prevent it from being extended by other classes.

-• All methods of the class should be final
+• All methods of the class should be final.

 public final class User{